Vik6964/libr/ReadMe.txt

-﻿Library with classes and methods for study and use some of them in my current and future projects Allready have:
+﻿Library with classes and methods for study and using some of them in the future.
+Allready have:

-FTP client class for Windows and Unix
++FTP client for Windows and Unix
-Simple HTTP web request and responce (training before JWT authorization)
+*Simple HTTP web request and responce (training before JWT authorization) *PostgreSQL usage

-123
-dfasfcsdf
-2019
+*Logger usage
+*
+*

-(c)Alexander Mashentsev
+(c) Alexander Mashentsev younube93@gmail.com
-312312312377777777777777777
+(c) Viktor Drozdenko